Notifications

 What is the UK Coaching Conference & Play Their Way Summit?

-UK Coaching and Play Their Way will unite this June in the Queen Elizabeth Olympic Park to empower the coaching system around a shared ambition.
+UK Coaching and Play Their Way united this June in the Queen Elizabeth Olympic Park to empower the coaching system around a shared ambition.

 To transform the experience of sport and physical activity for everyone involved.

-Across two powerful days, you'll discover a space where leaders, coaches, innovators and young people connect as equals.
-We'll tackle the future of coaching head-on and turn bold ideas into real-world action.
+Across two powerful days, leaders, coaches, innovators and young people connected as equals.
+We tackled the future of coaching head-on and hope to turn bold ideas into real-world action.

 The Programme